Brazil: The Corporate Insolvency Law and New Perspectives

-Certain claims, as defined in Article 84 of the insolvency law, shall take priority over all claims listed above, such as fees payable to the judicial administrator and his or her assistants, labour-related claims or occupational health accidents referring to services rendered after the bankruptcy decree and amounts lent by creditors in favour of the estate.
+Certain claims, as defined in article 84 of Law 11,101, shall take priority over all claims listed above, such as fees payable to the judicial administrator and his or her assistants, labour-related claims or occupational health accidents referring to services rendered after the bankruptcy decree and amounts lent by creditors in favour of the estate.

 In addition, there are claims that are not affected by a bankruptcy proceeding and that may be enforced by the creditor, such as claims deriving from ACCs, claims secured by chattel mortgages and fiduciary assignments and claims deriving from certain leasing transactions.

 Sale of assets